-It’s Thursday, and here are five things to know for your new day.
+It’s Friday, and here are five things to know for your New Day.

 Remembering: Almost a decade and a half later, it still hurts.
 Today marks 14 years since terrorists used airplanes to kill thousands of people in New York, Washington and Pennsylvania.
 This morning the nation, as it has done 13 times before, will stop to remember and honor those who lost their lives in the attacks.
 Bells will ring.
 Lists of names will be read.
 American flags will wave everywhere.
 And the threat still remains.
 Just this week, a 20-year-old Florida man was arrested, accused of plotting to attack a 9/11 commemoration event in Kansas City, Missouri.

 Politicking: The candidates are set for CNN’s debate next week, which will feature 11 people instead of 10 to account for the rise of Carly Fiorina.
 But no candidate on the GOP side of things is rising as high as Donald Trump, who surges to 32% support in the latest CNN/ORC poll.
 Things aren’t quite so rosy for Hillary Clinton.
 The Democratic frontrunner’s support continues to fade, and she is now at 37% support, only 10 percentage points ahead of Bernie Sanders.
 Her advantage in hypothetical general election matchups against the top Republican contenders has also vanished.